erhant/project-euler/ethernaut/10-Reentrancy.md

 }
 ```

 We will donate some money to create our initial balance at the target, which will allow the `balances[msg.sender] >= _amount` to be true.
 Now, we can repeadetly withdraw that amount by re-entering the withdraw function.
-Since balance update effect happens after the transfer interaction, we will go on and on until the balance is depleted.

-_Note:_ As a defence, you could use a Pull-Payment approach: the user to be paid must come and withdraw their money themselves, rather than us paying to them.
+Since balance update effect happens after the transfer interaction, we will go on and on until the balance is depleted.As a defense, you could use a pull-payment approach: the user to be paid must come and withdraw their money themselves, rather than us paying to them.

 _Note: This is how "The DAO" hack was executed, which resulted in the creation of Ethereum Classic._